leoreeves/projects/README.md

 ## [Matrix Terminal](https://leoreeves.github.io/projects/matrix-terminal/)

-Inspired by [this](https://www.youtube.com/watch?v=Smwrw4sNCxE) scene from the movie *The Matrix*, it's a simulation of Neo's terminal.
+Inspired by [this](https://www.youtube.com/watch?v=Smwrw4sNCxE) scene from the movie *The Matrix*, a simulation of Neo's terminal.
 To achieve the typewriter effect I used [this](https://github.com/ckm100/typeWriter.js) script.

 Built using: